elnemr19/Diamond-Images-AutoEncode/README.md

 ## 1. Project Description

-The goal of this project is to develop an **AutoEncoder** model that can accurately generate image.
+This project aims to develop an **AutoEncoder** model to generate images accurately.
 Our approach involves training an  AutoEncoder model from scratch on the **Diamond Images dataset**.

 ![image](https://github.com/user-attachments/assets/b5396035-a8bd-4cdb-926c-120da30f30fe)